Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 to see how a human would respond.

 As the water heated, building up in a steady quiet whistle inside the pot, Gyotin regarded his new visitor.
-"This instrument you have...is a guitar, yes?"
+"This instrument you have... is a guitar, yes?"
 Aaron nodded.

 "I've played since I was a teen.
 A major part of my work at home is seeing to